wirginiaromanowska/Notes_On_Things/Houdini_Smoke_And_Pyro.md

   - initialization dynamic - for moving objects like a comet
 - tracking object - the bounds are at least as big as the tracking object
   - S. k. is using bound SOP with some padding on the geo (not on fluid source)
+- Padding to 1 for fast exploding/moving fluids
+- Delay frmaes to 1 when size shrinks and grows again fast
 ## 12. Reseting blue cache simulation
 - DOP changes
 - not always by referenced in DOP sOP changes